prathmeshkc/NoteworthyBackend/README.md

 ## About

-NoteWorthy is a full-stack application with its backend built in Java with Spring Boot and the frontend is native Android app made in Kotlin
+NoteWorthy is a full-stack application with its backend built in Java with Spring Boot and the frontend is native Android app made in Kotlin.
+The backend was previously deployed on Railway.app but now I've run out of free credits 🥲

 ## App Features